ANUJT65/BankOfBaroda_Microsoft_Hackathon/README.md

+## DEMO VIDEO
-## DEMO VIDEO( Do watch in 2X if you want , demo of website is towards the end of the video, all the parameters are explained in start of video, we hope you like our project)
+(Do watch in 2X if you want, demo of the website is towards the end of the video, all the parameters are explained at the start of the video.
+We hope you like our project)

 [![Watch the demo video](https://img.youtube.com/vi/g_Ief5Fy4j8/hqdefault.jpg)](https://www.youtube.com/watch?v=g_Ief5Fy4j8)